 Customization Within Sizes

-Both the king and queen size mattress may be customized further to suit your preferences.
+Both the king and queen size mattresses may be customized further to suit your preferences.
 Some of them are widely available, while others are comparatively rare to find.

 Split Queen Mattress